FiftyCaliber/ToS-Addons/README.md

 ##### Slash Commands (Use the ingame macro system (f8) to use slash commands more efficiently.)
 * `/swapit` to swap your left side weapons.
 * `/swapit lock` to unlock/lock the Swapit display in order to move it around.
+Be sure to lock it again when you have it where you like, otherwise you can't interact with the slots.
 * `/swapit default` to restore Swapit display to its default location.

 # Download